ErtonyBashil/automated_speech_recognition_classification/README.md

 - Robust to Noisy Data: Performs well in real-world noisy environments.
 - Efficient Fine-Tuning: Requires less labeled data compared to traditional ASR models.

+**2. WHisper:**
-**Model_2:** WHisper : is a pre-trained model for automatic speech recognition (ASR) published in September 2022 by the authors Alec Radford et al. from OpenAI.
+ WHisper : is a pre-trained model for automatic speech recognition (ASR) published in September 2022 by the authors Alec Radford et al. from OpenAI.
 Unlike many of its predecessors, such as Wav2Vec 2.0, which are pre-trained on un-labelled audio data, Whisper is pre-trained on a vast quantity of labelled audio-transcription data, 680,000 hours to be precise

 Whisper is designed for transcription, translation, and language identification, making it one of the most accurate and versatile ASR models available.
 Whisper learns directly from raw audio, making it more robust to noise, accents, and multilingual input. advantages::::::::